 We are not able to offer interlibrary loan (ILL) services to community borrowers.
 Our ILL services are limited to current UW-Marathon County students, faculty, and staff.
 You may obtain ILL services at your local public library, which has access to all the same materials via ILL that we do.

-Please ask for assistance whenever we can be of help.
-Library staff members are here to help.
+Please ask library staff for assistance whenever we can be of help.

 Circulation and Fee Policy